-Student Health and Waiver Form: We have a full time onsite RN here to help keep your child safe and healthy.
+Health and Waiver Form: We have a full time onsite RN here to help keep your child safe and healthy.
 For your child's well-being, please complete the online Health and Waiver Form once you receive the link from your teacher.
-Paper copies may be available from your teacher if preferred or needed.
 Anyone without a completed form may not attend our program or participate.